demingfactor/dash-of-style/README.md

 Dash of Style provides a very simple way to create a style guide for your site or app.
 Also commonly known as a living styleguide as the style on the page reflects the actual code being used to style elements across the site.

+Check out [dash-of-style-example](//github.com/demingfactor/dash-of-style-example) for our example implementation out of the box.

 Installation
 ============